acoustid/mbdata/README.rst

        mbslave init --create-user --create-database

+This requires that you have PostgreSQL running and configured in a way, so that ``mbslave`` can connect to it both using a regular account as well as superuser account.
+How you do that depends on your environment.

 The other option is to create the database manually and use the ``mbslave psql`` to apply the scripts from MusicBrainz.
 In this case you are expected to know what you are doing.